Last Updated on

 I am a single member llc and no longer wish to be an llc.
 How do I dissolve my llc back to just a sole proprietorship?

-Legalzoom has a service that will dissolve your LLC for you inexpensively and make sure all the procedures are followed in your state.
+LegalZoom has a service that will dissolve your LLC for you inexpensively and make sure all the procedures are followed in your state.

 Go to the bottom right of the page, under “Additional Business Services” and click on ‘Dissolutions’.

 The state fees vary from state to state.

 Be aware that once your LLC is dissolved, if you continue to operate your business under your own name, you could be held personally liable for debts of, and tort claims against, the business.

 I Want To Wind Up My Single Member LLC